athan37/LoginSystemWithFace/README.txt

 Notes: Please don't modify the local_db directory or the new_face directory manually.
 It may produce some mismatch between the server and the local face database.

+Set up configure file:
+In configure files for the application.
+We can set the name for the local directory, the models, or the data files here.
+Please keep the same file formats, DEFAULT_IMGS_DIR and the detector configuration.
+You can change the mongo url with your own credentials and change the name of the mongo connector database and collection in Mongo Connector class with your choice.
+It should match with whatever you create in your mongo database.

+    Ex:
+        You Create database "DB" and collection "COLLECTION" in MONGO_DB:
+        You should change these line in MongoConnector.py to this: self.client     = pymongo.MongoClient(cfg.mongo["MONGO_URL"])
+            self.db         = self.client.DB
+            self.collection = self.db.COLLECTION

 Link to Zoom cloud recording of narrated execution:
 ---------------------------------------------------